HaykeesComet/CocktailsAPI3/README.md

 - **Frontend:** HTML, CSS, JavaScript
 - **APIs:** CocktailDB API

+### Conclusion

+The CocktailsAPI application provides a seamless experience for users to discover and manage their favorite cocktails.
+Built with Python, Flask and PostgreSQL, it leverages secure user authentication and dynamic content rendering to deliver a robust and user-friendly interface.

-This project serves as a robust starting point for developing more complex web applications using Flask and PostgreSQL, with a clean structure and modular design for easy expansion and maintenance.
+This project serves as a robust starting point for developing more complex web applications using Python, Flask, SQLAlchemy and PostgreSQL, with a clean structure and modular design for easy expansion and maintenance.